flaxandteal/flaxandteal-website/content/about/_index.md

         role: 'Developer'
         linkedin: 'https://www.linkedin.com/in/kamen-dimitrov-a26a2492/'
         bg_color: '#4B7A81'
-        text: "Kamen is our junior software developer.
-He completed studying Software Engineering in Sofia and has experience with Java, Python, Rust and Go programming languages and back-end development."
+        text: "Kamen is a fullstack software developer.
+He completed studying Software Engineering in Sofia and has experience with Java, Python, Rust and Go programming languages and back-end development.
+He has successfully completed DevOps course from Telerik Academy, and has experience with GIT and Docker."
       - name: 'Kanika Miglani'
         img: '/images/about/kanika-miglani.webp'
         role: 'Data Science & Analysis'
         linkedin: 'https://www.linkedin.com/in/kanika-miglani-538a06137/'
         bg_color: '#5A6D70'
         text: "Kanika joined us to add to our machine learning and data science analytics skill-sets.
 Kanika has a Masters in Mathematics and Statistics from the Indian Institute of Technology and is an experienced data scientist with a background in Python, ML and R. Kanika has experience mentoring companies to enhance digital transformation and innovation, with client’s stating: &ldquo;Kanika has been a great help and mentor to Genysys Engine.
-Thanks to Kanika’s knowledge and guidance we have been able to analyze, learn & expand our Deep Learning models.&rdquo;"
+Thanks to Kanika’s knowledge and guidance we have been able to analyze, learn & expand our Deep Learning models.&rdquo; She has extensive experience in working with Python and Machine Learning techniques."
       - name: 'May Cheung'
         img: '/images/about/may-cheung.webp'
         role: ' Operations Manager / Co-Ordinator'